Aaron Hall (footballer)

-Aaron Hall (born 9 November 1990) is an Australian rules footballer who plays for the North Melbourne Football Club in the Australian Football League (AFL).
+Aaron Hall (born 9 November 1990) is a former Australian rules footballer who played for the Gold Coast Suns and the North Melbourne Football Club in the Australian Football League (AFL).

 Early life

 Hall was born in Hobart to a Fijian mother and an Australian father.
 His mother, Naz, moved to Australia in 1983 as she won a scholarship to study in Tasmania.
-His father, Dale, was a Hobart Football Club premiership player in 1990 Tasmanian Football League and was drafted by the Sydney Swans in the 1990 AFL Draft as a 21-year-old.
+His father, Dale, was a Hobart Football Club premiership player in 1990 Tasmanian Football League and was drafted by the Sydney Swans in the 1990 AFL draft as a 21-year-old.
 Dale played six reserves games and three Ansett Cup games in the seniors but did not play any AFL games for the Swans.
 While at Sydney he also played for Campbelltown in the Sydney Football League.
 Dale would return home to Hobart where he led the Southern Football League (Tasmania) goalkicking in 1999.